Carbon monoxide poisoning

 Carbon monoxide can kill without warning because it has no color, odor or taste.
 Here are some suggestions to reduce your risk:

 If you have severe carbon monoxide poisoning and are unconscious, you will be connected to a respirator (a machine that breathes for you) and you will get 100% oxygen.
-If your heartbeat is irregular or you have chest pain, you may be given medications to help improve your heart function.
-Patients with severe poisoning may be treated in a hyperbaric chamber.
+Patients with very severe poisoning may be treated in a hyperbaric oxygen chamber.

 You are at risk of carbon monoxide poisoning whenever you are near a fuel-burning appliance or tool.
 At the first hint of symptoms, move quickly to fresh air.
 Don't wait for more severe symptoms to start.